NIAAA Director's Report on Institute Activities to the 156th Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

-Prevention and Intervention Approaches for Fetal Alcohol Spectrum Disorders (R34 – Clinical Trial Optional): This FOA for R34 planning grant applications focuses on prevention and intervention strategies for fetal alcohol spectrum disorders (FASD) throughout the lifespan.
-The intent of this FOA is to support research that advances (1) prevention approaches to reduce prenatal alcohol exposure and incidence of FASD and (2) interventions for FASD.
+Prevention and Intervention Approaches for Fetal Alcohol Spectrum Disorders (R34 – Clinical Trial Optional): This NOFO for R34 planning grant applications focuses on prevention and intervention strategies for fetal alcohol spectrum disorders (FASD) throughout the lifespan.
+The intent of this NOFO is to support research that advances (1) prevention approaches to reduce prenatal alcohol exposure and incidence of FASD and (2) interventions for FASD.
 PAR-21-097

 Notices of Special Interest (NOSIs) Issued by NIAAA: